-Every single day there are new opportunities to meet someone new, get a better job, or take steps towards your dream.
+Every day, new opportunities exist to meet someone new, get a better job, or take steps toward your dream.

 This is your year.

-Let’s look at some ways that you can be a “yes” person in 2022 and change your life forever.
+Let’s consider how you can be a “yes person” and change your life forever.

 Start Saying “Yes” to the Little Things

 Saying “yes” can be scary in the beginning.

 This is especially true when you’re saying “yes” to a job promotion, big financial investment, or moving to another city.